flyway/flyway-test-extensions/README.md

 For a detail usage description see the [UsageFlywaySpringTest](https://github.com/flyway/flyway-test-extensions/wiki/Usage-flyway-spring-test) usage page. <br>
 *Attention:*
-* this version has a dependency on Spring 5.
+* this version has a default dependency on Spring 6.
+Examples show also how to use it with older versions.
-* The project is build with Java 8 compiler settings simular to Flyway project.<br>
+* The project is build with Java 8 compiler settings for backward compatibility. <br>
-  If other compiler classes are needed use flyway-test-spring4 or flyway-test-spring3.
+  If other compiler classes are needed use flyway-test-spring5 or flyway-test-spring4.
+* <b>Important:</b> for usage with Flyway version 9, and spring properties `spring.flyway.clean-disabled=false` should be set to `false` otherwise `CleanDB` will not work.

 *Integration*
 * Add dependency to flyway-spring-test to your Maven pom file